OneSearch - UHM online catalog

-Before making a request for streaming video, please look over our extensive available streaming resource databases.
-Not all of the databases, unfortunately, are searchable via the library catalog.
+Before making a request for streaming video, please look over our extensive available streaming resource database.
+Unfortunately, not all of the databases are searchable via the library catalog.

 We will digitize and stream videos on Laulima under the following guidelines:

-If we do not own a copy of a film that you like to have in streaming format or is not available for streaming online, then we will purchase a DVD copy, as funds allow.
+If we do not own a copy of a film that you would like to have in streaming format or is not available for streaming online, then we will purchase a DVD copy, as funds allow.
 Please allow a minimum of two months for media that needs to be purchased to be received in Hamilton Library and an additional 3-6 weeks for the DVD to be digitized.

-As stated above, if the video is already available on commercial streaming services such as Amazon or Netflix, we will not digitize the video.
+If a video is already available on commercial streaming services such as Amazon or Netflix, we will not digitize the video.
 We believe from a Spring 2016 survey that between 75-90% of undergraduate students at UHM have access to Netflix; those who do not currently have access can either watch the film on physical reserves or sign up for Netflix for the semester, often for less than the cost of a textbook.
-Amazon digital movies can also be cheaply rented individually.
+Amazon digital movies can also be rented individually for a small fee.

 Please contact Vicky Lebbin (email@example.com), Interim Associate University Librarian, Office of Planning, Administration, and Personnel, if you have any questions or concerns.